 He was a Patron of the Society of St Gregory, Bradford Churches for Dialogue and Diversity, STOP Project (Start Treating Others Positively), the College of Preachers, Chapeltown Harehills Assisted Learning Computer School, The Yorkshire Pride Appeal (Yorkshire County Cricket Club).
 He was Chairman of the Leeds Diocesan Trust and a Trustee of the English Colleges in Valladolid and Rome.
 He was Chairman of the Board of Governors of Leeds Trinity University College, Horsforth, and of Catholic Care, Leeds.

-On the 26th June 2012 he was appointed as Secretary of the Congregation of Divine Worship and Discipline of the Sacraments and raised to the title Archbishop, Bishop Emeritus of Leeds.
+On 26th June 2012 Bishop Roche was appointed as Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments by Pope Benedict XVI and raised to the title of Archbishop, Bishop Emeritus of Leeds.